The Worker Program is currently full and we are not accepting new applications. Please check back in 2025 for updates.

 House Coordination

-As each Worker lives in one of our four houses alongside two or three families, they are given the great responsibility of facilitating a safe and welcoming home.
+As each Worker lives in one of our houses alongside two or three families, they are given the great responsibility of facilitating a safe and welcoming home.
 This means running regular house meetings, ensuring mutual care-taking of the home and maintaining good relationships with the neighbours.

 Advocacy + Public Education